 It was an eye opener for sure.

 I didn’t take part again right away, and slowly my headache returned, so one night I finished the joint I had been given and again woke up feeling amazing.
 Then I knew that there was definitely something to this marijuana as far as medical purposes.

 Since this literal life changing discovery of mine (for me at least) I’ve made some adjustments to how I “medicate.”
-I’ve been working with Dr. K to get an actual prescription for myself, as well as moved more exclusively towards edibles to avoid the harm (and smell) that smoking it can cause.
+I’ve been working with Dr. K (not my friend K lol, my actual natropath Dr. K) to get an actual prescription for myself, as well as moved more exclusively towards edibles to avoid the harm (and smell) that smoking it can cause.

 But man, just knowing that I have not had a single headache (or seizure) since starting, is actually unbelievable for myself.
 I’m smiling as I write at the relief of it all.